Czech parliament approves pension reform in victory for PM Necas

 The spirit of the reform runs counter to steps taken in recent years by governments in Hungary, Poland and Slovakia who have rolled back fund-based systems to plug budget holes.

-Rating agencies have cautiously praised the proposed Czech reform but both private sector economists and opposition politicians have criticised it.
+Rating agencies have cautiously praised the proposed Czech reform but both private sector economists and opposition politicians have criticized it.

 Klaus said he vetoed it because it came at a time of financial market uncertainty, lacked cross-party political acceptance, and was badly timed during economic turmoil in Europe.

-Klaus, the founder of the centre-right Civic Democrats now led by Necas, has repeatedly criticised government policies in the past few months in what political commentators have seen as an attack on the cabinet.
+Klaus, the founder of the center-right Civic Democrats now led by Necas, has repeatedly criticized government policies in the past few months in what political commentators have seen as an attack on the cabinet.

 Critics say only a minority of Czechs would benefit from the plan that would divert 3 percent of their salary to private funds, complemented by a 2 percent contribution from the savers’ net income.